 Which feel is better?
 It really comes down to personal preference.
 The feel of these two mattresses is so different that you just have to decide which general feel you like better.

-For a Queen mattress, Brooklyn Bedding is $750 with free shipping.
-You can usually get a 5% discount as well.
+For a Queen mattress, Brooklyn Bedding is $750 with free shipping, but people can usually get a 5% discount as well.

-L&L charges $999 for a Queen.
-There is also a shipping cost (usually around $99 depending on where you live), as the mattress is not delivered in a box (it’s hand-delivered).
+L&L charges $999 for a Queen, but there is also a shipping cost (usually around $99 depending on where you live), as the mattress is not delivered in a box (it’s hand-delivered).

-The Loom and Leaf has a more luxury feel and has more expensive materials.
-That explains the price difference.
-Ultimately, you will have to decide whether the difference in price is justified.
+The Loom and Leaf has a more luxury feel and has more expensive materials, which explains the price difference.
+Ultimately, people will have to decide whether the difference in price is justified.

 Pick Brooklyn Bedding If:

 - You Want A Bouncy, Latex Feel– The biggest difference between the two mattresses is the feel.
-If you want a more resilient mattress or you don’t necessarily like the memory foam feel, then you should go for Brooklyn Bedding.
+If people want a more resilient mattress or they don’t necessarily like the memory foam feel, then they should go for Brooklyn Bedding.

 - You Want To Save– There is a fairly substantial price difference between the two mattresses.
 Brooklyn Bedding is definitely high-quality, so you will save money and still get a good product by choosing the #bestmattressever.